Habanossi/chess/README.md

 Chess program architecture

 main():
+	- runs run()

+run():
-	runs the whole game.
+	- runs the game.
 This includes:
 	- init and print a 8x8 chessboard in ASCII.
 Create a matrix (vector of vectors) for it.
-	- Create pieces, one queen and one pawn, for the board, through Piece class and init_pieces()
+	- Create pieces for the board, through the Piece class and init_pieces() function
 	- allow user to move the pieces any way it wants to
 	- if user tries to move a piece on another piece, it won't allow it
-	- quit when user inserts "0"
+	- quit when user inserts "99"

 init_pieces():
 	Initiates and returns a vector of all pieces in the game.
 Currently creates one queen and one pawn.